Ongomobile/vue-forum/README.md

 ## Description

-In this repository I am following along with Vue Schools Masterclass.
+In this repository I am following along with the Vue Schools Masterclass.
 I have decided to use Firebase 9 in this project.

 ---